Cybersecurity Predictions For 2019

 Automated System Abuse

 It’s easy to intentionally lock out a system in order to skip automated messages, but is it worth the time?
 That’s up to customers and whether they dislike automated systems.
 One option would be to allow account locking and operator redirect, but with a note added to the account.
 The note would show that someone is abusing the system.
-Such abuse notes allow administrators to research IT security trends in how your system is used and abused.
-As one of our main cybersecurity predictions for 2019, we saw an increase in automated system abuse affecting all types of businesses.
+Such abuse notes allow administrators to research trends in how your system is used and abused.
+As one of our main cybersecurity predictions for 2019, we an increase in automated system abuse affecting all types of businesses.
 Small businesses may not have the staff for such research, but consultants can help.